-Action Number Action Action Timeframe Ranking Score Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded Install a Public Potable Water Tap/Spigot at the Loon Pond Water Treatment Plant to Sell Water to Residents Whose Dug Wells Have Gone Dry to Reduce the Impacts of Drought Medium Term 3-4 Years 75 Water and Sewer Commission Resident wells go dry outside of the municipal water district and as a temporary measure to assist them, the Town could request the W&S Comm to add a purified water spigot where residents can purchase water .
+Action Number Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
+Affected Location in Town What Cost Will Pay For How Funded Potable Water Medium Term 3-4 Years 75 Water and Sewer Commission Resident wells go dry outside of the municipal water district and as a temporary measure to assist them, the Town could request the W&S Comm to add a purified water spigot where residents can purchase water .
 The fee would go to the Water and Sewer Comm.
 Or, a water truck could be purchased and the resident charged by gallon if delivered.
 Town Cost is for the purchase and installation of a potable water tap at Loon Pond, or to purchase a truck with a potable water barrels that could be delivered to residents.
 Water and Sewer User Fees/Fun d ADD NEW ACTION HERE ADD NEW ACTION HERE